 To export a set of ebooks, put your books into a folder in your 'bookshelf.'
 Open the folder.
 Click on the RefWorks button above the list of titles.

-Search the ebrary support database or contact a librarian by going to Ask a Librarian.
+Search the ebrary support database or contact a librarian at Ask a Librarian.